openvinotoolkit/openvino/docs/articles_en/about_openvino/system_requirements.md

    | Not all Intel CPUs include the integrated graphics processor.
 See `Product Specifications <https://ark.intel.com/>`__
      for information about your processor.
    | Although this release works with Ubuntu 20.04 for discrete graphic cards, the support is limited
-     due to discrete graphics drivers .
+     due to discrete graphics drivers.
    | Recommended `OpenCL™ driver <https://github.com/intel/compute-runtime>`__ versions:
      22.43 for Ubuntu 22.04, 22.41 for Ubuntu 20.04 and 22.28 for Red Hat Enterprise Linux 8